kireita/LoquendoBot/readme.md

 ## To run the program (as a user)
 * Run installer or portable mode
-* Wait for the python requirements to install, it will restart itself
 * Enter either your channel info in

 ## For developers (if you want to develop for it or expand its functionality)